Sonny Barger, figurehead of Hells Angels, dies at 83

 LIVERMORE, Calif.
-(AP) — Sonny Barger, the leather-clad figurehead of the notorious Hells Angels motorcycle club, has died.
+(AP) — Sonny Barger, the leather-clad fixture of 1960s counterculture and figurehead of the Hells Angels motorcycle club who was at the notorious Rolling Stones concert at Altamont Speedway, has died.
 He was 83.

 Barger’s death was announced on his Facebook page late Wednesday.